 Note: You might do this is the user has misplaced their mobile device that contains the mobile smart credential app.

 d.
-Click to take
+Click

 a certificate off hold and then click Unhold